peak/s5cmd/README.md

     	Multipart chunk size in MB for downloads (default 50) -dw int
-    	Download concurrency (single file) (default 5)
+    	Download concurrency (single file) (default 5) -endpoint-url string
+    	Override default URL with the given one
   -f string
     	Commands-file or - for stdin
   -gops